India

 As part of my research on environmental issues, I initially reached out to the Japanese Embassy in India to request an interview.
 Unfortunately, my request was declined.
 However, I remained persistent and continued to follow up via email, though most of my messages went unanswered.

-Given the lack of response, I decided to shift my approach and directly engage and interview students at the Indian Institutes of Technology (IIT) University in regards to environmental issues.
+Given the lack of response, I decided to shift my approach and directly engage and interview students at the Indian Institutes of Technology (IIT) University in regard to environmental issues.
 While some students were hesitant—possibly due to my filming—others were willing to participate.
 Although their knowledge of environmental issues was limited, they responded thoughtfully to my questions.
 I will put this into a blog post/

 Interestingly, during these conversations, I also gathered some impressions about Japan.
 Many students expressed a strong desire to visit Kyoto, which I found quite surprising and insightful.